RENCI-NRIG/nodeagent2/README.md

  * LOG4J configuration file (it is pointed to from the Spring configuration file using property logging.config).
 This is a properties file, something like [this example](agent/server/log4j-na2.properties).
  * NA2 configuration file - this is an XML file that describes the plugins that NA2 is aware of and their individual properties.
 Like [source:orca-external/node-agent2/trunk/agent/server/na-test-config.xml this example].
-  * The '''name''' of the plugin in the configuration also corresponds to the REST endpoint used for this substrate instance.
+  * The *name* of the plugin in the configuration also corresponds to the REST endpoint used for this substrate instance.
 Notice it is legal to configure the same jar for multiple endpoints.
 The name must conform to this simple pattern "[a-zA-Z0-9-]+" and be at least 5 characters long.
   * You can look at the full [source:orca-external/node-agent2/trunk/agent/config/src/main/resources/orca/nodeagent2/agent/config/xsd/AgentConfig.xsd XSD schema] of the configuration file.
 Any changes to the schema are automatically turned into beans by the build process using JAXB.

 ## REST interface details

 NA2 exposes a RESTful interface that combines mapping to plugin operations and status queries.
 All parameters are passed and results are returned as JSON objects:

- * http(s)://hostname:port/join/<plugin name> (POST) - maps to the '''join''' operation implemented by the jar associated with this endpoint
+ * http(s)://hostname:port/join/<plugin name> (POST) - maps to the *join* operation implemented by the jar associated with this endpoint
- * http(s)://hostname:port/leave/<plugin name>/<reservation id> (POST) - maps to the '''leave''' operation implemented by the jar associated with this endpoint
+ * http(s)://hostname:port/leave/<plugin name>/<reservation id> (POST) - maps to the *leave* operation implemented by the jar associated with this endpoint
- * http(s)://hostname:port/modify/<plugin name>/<reservation id> (POST) - maps to the '''modify''' operation implemented by the jar associated with this endpoint
+ * http(s)://hostname:port/modify/<plugin name>/<reservation id> (POST) - maps to the *modify* operation implemented by the jar associated with this endpoint
- * http(s)://hostname:port/status/<plugin name>/<reservation id> (GET) - maps to the '''status''' operation implemented by the jar associated with this endpoint
+ * http(s)://hostname:port/status/<plugin name>/<reservation id> (GET) - maps to the *status* operation implemented by the jar associated with this endpoint
  * http(s)://hostname:port/description/<plugin name> (GET) - returns the optional description provided in the configuration file
  * http(s)://hostname:port/plugins (GET) - returns configuration information about all known plugins
  * http(s)://hostname:port/plugins/<plugin name> (GET) - returns configuration information about the specific plugin